cevrTMC/LowValueCareCEVR/README.md

 each chunk file .

 Each claim-base file will be divided into many smaller chunk files, each containing approximately 1,000,000 claims.
-The corresponding line/revenue file is also divided into smaller chunk files containing the same claims as in the corresponding claim basic chunk file.
+The line/revenue file is also divided into smaller chunk files containing the same claims as in the corresponding base-claim chunk file.

 ### 2. Transform claim file